 Welcome to the Allen House!

-MCHA has chosen to furnish the building as a tavern to reflect its 18th-century reputation as the Blue Ball Tavern when it served as the very popular and “most noted tavern in Shrewsbury.”
+MCHA has chosen to furnish the building as a tavern to reflect its 18th-century reputation as the Blue Ball Tavern, the very popular and “most noted tavern in Shrewsbury.”

 Welcome to the Covenhoven House!

 This historic Freehold homestead was built over the course of 1752-53.
 It was acquired by MCHA in 1966 and restored between 1968 and 1970.
 It is furnished to reflect a 1790 inventory from William Covenhoven’s estate, and includes many furnishings that a successful Monmouth County farm family might have had at that time.

 Welcome to the Holmes-Hendrickson House!